unirakun/k-redux-factory/TYPES.md

    - **type** (optional) can be `keyValue` or `simpleObject` (default is `keyValue`)
    - **defaultData** (optional), for `simpleObject` only, set the default data value, used by `reset` action and for initialisation (default is an empty object `{}`)

-You can see documentation about specific types there:
+You can see documentation about specific factories there:
  - [keyValue](#keyvalue)
  - [simpleObject](#simpleobject)